ThomasPiergiovanni/oc_p8/README.md

 ### 3.7.
 Application mandatory settings.
 1. Change constants with the appropriate value into **pur_beurre/settings.py** :
-* SECRET_KEY = Either add a secret key in your environnment variables or directly add a secret key here.
+* SECRET_KEY = Either add a secret key in your environment variables or directly add a secret key here.
 * DATABASE =  Set the appropriate database name, username and password as defined in step 3.4

 Example: